Advertisements

 Solution 2

 The nucleosomes in chromatin are seen as ‘beads-on-string’.
-Histones are proteins that are rich in the basic amino acid residues like lysines and arginines which carry the positive charge in their side chains.
-Eight molecules of histones (two each of H2A, H2B, H3 and H4) get organized to form histone octamer.
-DNA is negatively charged and it is wrapped around the positively charged histone octamer to form the nucleosome.
-Around the octamer, DNA molecule is wrapped as 1 and 3/4th turn.
-The DNA is called core DNA (146 bp) and small segments of DNA linking octamer are called linker DNA (54 bp).
+Histones are proteins that are rich in the basic amino acid residues, such as lysines and arginines, which carry the positive charge in their side chains.
+Eight molecules of histones (two each of H2A, H2B, H3 and H4) get organised to form a histone octamer.
+DNA is negatively charged, and it is wrapped around the positively charged histone octamer to form the nucleosome.
+Around the octamer, the DNA molecule is wrapped in 1 and 3/4th turn.
+The DNA is called core DNA (146 bp), and small segments of DNA linking the octamer are called linker DNA (54 bp).
 Each nucleosome contains 200 bp of DNA helix.

 APPEARS IN